agarwalpoonam01/agrawalpoonam.github.io/_posts/2018-09-11-DockerAndVM.md

 ## Explaination Of the Architecture

 #### Docker
-- Image is a box with set of all containers with small layered images.
-An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.
+- An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.

 - A container is launched by running an image.